 This nonfiction book is a great way to teach students about real turkeys.
 Kids love learning about animals, and what better animal to learn about in November?
 This book is great for teaching nonfiction text structure, too.
 It is simple with only a sentence or 2 per page.

 After reading, I printed a large poster-size photo of a turkey and labeled the parts of a turkey.
 We made handprint turkeys and labeled the parts on the handprints, too.
 I was always surprised by how many of my students had never traced their hands to create a turkey before.
+You can click here to download a free worksheet to label the turkey.

 I have a Free Thanksgiving Turkey Craft that would pair nicely with this store.
 You can find it here.